Delphi-to-.NET migration with feature parity, data conversion and pilot ops

 What does a Delphi-to-.NET migration cost?

 Cost depends on domain breadth, data migration, reporting estate and interfaces—not a single LOC metric.
 After an initial assessment we provide phased planning with credible ranges and optional fixed scopes for well-bounded packages.
-For Delphi-specific context see Delphi development; for data and BI follow-ups see database & business intelligence.
+Budget guidance: our Delphi cost calculator; for Delphi-specific context see Delphi development; for data and BI follow-ups see database & business intelligence; for modernization ROI see legacy modernization ROI calculator.

 Typical dependency moves